-Applying cognitive theory to qualitative market research can make it easier for research participants to provide deeper and more relevant answers to researchers questions.
-Where direct questioning often results in superficial answers, the application of cognitive theory to qualitative research can generate a more natural conversation with consumers.
+Applying cognitive theory to qualitative research can make it easier for research participants to provide deeper and more relevant answers than simple survey questions.
+Where direct questioning often results in superficial yes or no answers, the application of cognitive theory to qualitative research can generate a more natural conversation with consumers.

 Perception theory draws from phenomenology and neuroscience.
 Perception theorists are interested in how the world is perceived and conceptually organized by the human brain.
 When market researchers use perception theory as the basis for their inquiries, they may ask research participants to reflect and communicate about the natural steps of information processing.
 These steps are attention, rehearsal, retrieval, and encoding.

 Standard market research using surveys may not readily tap into consumers' often unconscious thoughts and emotions.
 But they may be able to delve into their deeper unconscious thinking if asked more open-ended questions, such as, "What did you first notice about the product?" or "With what did you associate the product?"

 Identity theory is focused on how people define themselves and where they place themselves in the environment.
 Identity theorists are interested in the choices, aspirations, concerns, and needs of individuals.
 Identity theory has practical applications for the construction of consumer profiles and is the foundation for market segmentation.
 People tend to not be very good at analyzing their behaviors or revealing the reasons behind their motivation.
 It means that presenting research questions to participants within an identity framework tends to elicit more nuanced, honest and thoughtful responses.

 Only about seven bits of information can be stored in our short-term memory at any given time.
 The human brain has to rehearse information to keep it in short-term memory.
 When a bit of information has been sufficiently rehearsed, the bit of information is moved to long-term memory, where it can be retrieved without continuous rehearsal.